christinereina/LocalBusiness.Solution/README.md

 ## Description

-This project will create an API for a fictional local business lookup within the Studio Ghibili universe.
-The API will list different businesses available.
+This project will create an API for a fictional local business lookup within the *Studio Ghibli* universe.
+The API will list different businesses available such as Totoro's Seeds & Trees, Yubaba's BathHouse, Ponyo & Sōsuke Boat Rental and more.

 ## Setup/Installation Requirements